tosterlolz/Zigumi/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv2 License.
 See the LICENSE file for more details.